Check Engine Light On But Car Runs Fine (10 Common Causes)

 The vehicles also have a transmission speed sensor that determines the speed of gears in the transmission and sends signals to the ECU.

-Similarly, the transmission Fluid Temperature sensor measures the temperature of the transmission oil and sends signals to the ECU.
+Similarly, the transmission Fluid Temperature sensor measures the temperature of the transmission fluid and sends signals to the ECU.

-When the ECU detects any problem in transmission oil or components of transmission system, it will turn on check engine light.
+When the ECU detects any problem in transmission fluid or components of transmission system, it will turn on check engine light.

 If there are leaks of transmission fluid, you should fix them.
 To learn more, you can read my guide on how much it costs to fix transmission leaks.